 Coachroof windows and skylights under the windscreen, in addition to hull windows, make for a light interior.
 Key features in the lower saloon include a rise-and-fall TV, LED lighting and electrically-operated blinds.

 What’s more, the central section of the tender platform can be lowered into the water.
 This can carry a PWC in addition to a Williams Minijet in the funicular tender garage, but we’re yet to see how all this gear will affect performance.

-Although we’re still two months away from launch, this design is already proving very popular – Sunseeker had already taken 20 deposits at the time of our visit in early August.
+This design is already proving very popular – Sunseeker had taken 20 deposits at the time of our factory visit in early August 2022.

-As the first all-new Superhawk in more than a decade, the launch of the Superhawk 55 will mark a spectacular return to the open-cruiser market.
+As the first all-new Superhawk in more than a decade, the launch of the Superhawk 55 marks a spectacular return to the open-cruiser market.

-With its sharp new look, the Sunseeker Superhawk 55 will see the British yard return to a focus on sporty handling that we haven’t seen since the Superhawk 43 disappeared from the British yard’s books back in 2009.
+With its sharp new look, the Sunseeker Superhawk 55 sees the British yard return to a focus on sporty handling that we haven’t seen since the Superhawk 43 disappeared from the British yard’s books back in 2009.

 Although a taller, beamier, more luxurious iteration of the famous Superhawk name, as befits today’s more accommodation-hungry market, its performance heritage is clear.

 That long, lean profile, the wraparound glazing with a complex double-curved windscreen and a dominant new central helm position flanked by two navigators’ seats (another first for Sunseeker) speaks volumes about its sporting intent.